ERP in Supply Chain Management: Its Role In the 5 Stages of SCM & Why Manufacturers Prioritise It

 • Inventory Management: Reintegrate returned goods into available stock or flag for the disposal of goods.

 Across the supply chain, operators and managers can identify delays (and potential problems down the line) along with production bottlenecks faster.
-They can use the supply chain features of the ERP to balance supply needs with spikes or falls in demand.
+One benefit of implementaing an ERP in supply chain management is to balance supply needs with spikes or falls in demand.

 Purpose-built supply chain management functionality in leading ERPs also streamlines everything from purchasing to warehouse operations to order delivery.
 As ERPs add more features, they integrate the likes of warehouse management systems (WMS) and yard management systems (YMS) to improve logistics and performance.